 On January 25, 2011, Egypt's Police Day, various political bodies declared a "Day of Rage," which was marked by massive demonstrations, unlike any seen in the country since 1977.
 Tens of thousands of people attended the gatherings, which were held simultaneously throughout the country; during them, three were killed, dozens were hurt, and numerous others were arrested.
 While the opposition organizations called on Egyptians to continue protesting, the Interior Ministry announced a ban on further marches or demonstrations.

 Protest leaders used social networks such as Facebook and Twitter to plan and organize the demonstrations, while emphasizing that they would be apolitical.
+In anticipation of the rallies, dozens of Facebook accounts, both in favor and against the rallies, were opened.
+Leaders of the country's opposition organizations responded to calls on Facebook to participate in the mass demonstration but did not display the emblems of their parties and groups.

 It should be noted that the April 6, 2008 general strike and civil revolt in Egypt (which led the opposition to establish the April 6 Youth Movement) was also organized via the Internet, by email, Facebook, and Twitter.
 The next day, it was reported that numerous Facebook and Twitter accounts in Egypt had been shut down.